Scientific American, Volume XXXVI., No. 8, February 24, 1877 by Various

 This text is dedicated to the public domain.
 It is now common property for all to enjoy.

-1 year agoAs someone who reads a lot, the emotional weight of the story is balanced perfectly.
-Exceeded all my expectations.
+1 year agoAfter hearing about this author multiple times, the emotional weight of the story is balanced perfectly.
+Highly recommended.